miksch/brb-barcode/README.md

 copy the "cin_record_clean.db" into the same directory, rename it as "cin_record.db", then restart and run "create_barcode.ipynb" again to load the new database.

+#### Updating Database
+All ID numbers used in creating the CINs are stored in the database "data/cin_record.db", along with the CIN record.
+If more flavors, sizes, cook locations, etc. need to be added, use a database browsing software (e.g. https://sqlitebrowser.org/) to edit the various ID and string representations.

 #### To-Do
 - Add pictures to "Usage" section
 - Add environment.yml file